Beware of Romance Scams this Valentine’s Day

 “I did not want to pay at first, but the man who claimed to be my fiancé kept begging me to pay because he said he spent lots of money on the package.
 I just did what he said because I really liked him, and he seemed real on the phone,” the lady revealed.

-Data from Better Business Bureau, the Financial Industry Regulation Authority (FINRA) and the Stanford Center for Longevity show that women ages 55 to 64 are most likely to be targeted for a romance scam.
-In addition to common risk factors, COVID-19 and the CARES Act motivated scammers to steal federal funds through romance scams.
-After the recent distribution of stimulus checks, and hopes of more to come, taxpayers should be especially diligent when interacting with people online.
+Data from the BBB, the Financial Industry Regulation Authority (FINRA) and the Stanford Center for Longevity show that women ages 55 to 64 are most likely to be targeted for a romance scam.
+In addition to common risk factors, COVID-19 and the CARES Act motivated quite a few fraudsters to steal federal funds through romance scams.

 The Better Business Bureau offers these tips to protect your heart and wallet this Valentine’s Day: